Coding

 For the loading of the SDS-PAGE we used the SeeBlue Pre-Stained Standard Western blot ladder which has its reference attached below with the obtained results:

-Western Blot Ladder
+Figure 3 Western Blot characterization.

 Results: After revealing the Western blot, we noted the following: